 By Whole30 headmistress Melissa Hartwig, who sometimes has a very hard job

 Kombucha—a fermented tea—is a delicious beverage that may add some probiotic benefits to your already healthy Whole30 diet.
-But “Is kombucha Whole30-compliant?” isn’t the easiest question to answer.
+But “Is kombucha Whole30-compatible?” isn’t the easiest question to answer.
 This article is designed to give you an insider’s look into the thought process behind the Whole30 rules, and explain a bit about why this subject is actually legitimately confusing.

 It’s not just you.
 It was confusing for me too.
 I’ll do my best to explain.